Usage Policy

 - Security measures protecting biometric data

-2.3 Sample Consent Language
+2.3 Sample Notice and Consent Language

 English